mblazejczyk/PetControl/README.md

 ## License Information 📜

 All graphics used in the application are licensed under Creative Commons.
-If you plan to use or modify these assets, please ensure compliance with the associated licensing terms.

 ---